jakobzhao/geog595/06_ai/readme.md

 * Thrush, C., 2017.
 Native Seattle: Histories from the crossing-over place.
 Accessed from https://muse.jhu.edu/book/10411.
 University of Washington Press.

 * Atkins, G., 2011.
 Gay Seattle: Stories of exile and belonging.
 Accessed from https://muse.jhu.edu/book/40703.
 University of Washington Press.

+## Acknowledgement

+I want to express my gratitude to Jou Ho who provided me research assistance on developing this assignment.
+The usual disclaims apply.